deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/partitioning-sharding.md

 <https://medium.com/@jeeyoungk/how-sharding-works-b4dec46b3f6>

-### Key/Hash based sharding
+### Key / Hash based sharding

-Key based sharding, also known ashash based sharding, involves using a value taken from newly written data - such as a customer's ID number, a client application's IP address, a ZIP code, etc. --- and plugging it into ahash functionto determine which shard the data should go to.
+Key based sharding, also known as hash based sharding, involves using a value taken from newly written data - such as a customer's ID number, a client application's IP address, a ZIP code, etc. --- and plugging it into ahash functionto determine which shard the data should go to.
 A hash function is a function that takes as input a piece of data (for example, a customer email) and outputs a discrete value, known as ahash value.
 In the case of sharding, the hash value is a shard ID used to determine which shard the incoming data will be stored on.
 Altogether, the process looks like this:

 ![image](../../media/Partitioning-Sharding-image5.jpg)